corvus-dotnet/Corvus.Pipelines/README.md

 It is useful when you want to be able to be able declaratively define the way in which a system responds to input, while dynamically adapating the processing to both the input state, and/or other environmental conditions.

 It also supports moving (relatively) seamlessly from synchronous to asynchronous contexts, with minimal overhead, making it ideal for request processing and data scenarios where we frequently mix async processing (e.g. calling external services to augment our state) with synchronous processing (operating on our in-memory domain model).

+It is particularly useful when you have a need for executing many, isolated pipelines that respond somewhat differently to different types of request, but share a lot of common processing.

 ## What kind of applications would find that useful?